 Where It All Began

 I began keeping journals and writing short stories as a child.
-At the age of six, I, somewhat too eagerly, started writing my auto-biography, which speaks not only to my love of writing, but also my love of all stories – regardless of their size.
+At the age of six, I, somewhat too eagerly, started writing my auto-biography, which speaks not only to my love of writing and my love of all stories – regardless of their size – but also the level of self-importance six-year-old Erin was feeling.
 When I was a teenager, I filled several diaries with terrible, angsty poetry.
 Regardless of the stage of my life and what it brought with it, I was always writing.

 When I look back now, I suppose my life was always pointing towards writing.
 As a child and teenager, I was focused on ballet and the ways in which I could make a future out of that.
 I never considered anything else.